Lankascincus taprobanensis

-Lankascincus taprobanensis, also known commonly as the Ceylon tree skink and the smooth Lanka skink, is a species of lizard in the family Scincidae.
+Lankascincus taprobanensis, also known commonly as the Ceylon tree skink and the smooth Lanka skink, is a species of lizard in the subfamily Sphenomorphinae of the family Scincidae.
 The species is endemic to the island of Sri Lanka.

 Habitat and distribution

 The smooth Lanka skink is found from 1000 to 2300 m above sea level, and is the only skink found at the 2300 m elevation in Sri Lanka.
 It is common in the Horton Plains, Hakgala, Namunukula, and Nuwara Eliya.

 Description

 The body of L. taprobanensis is stout, and the length of the tail is 1.3 to 1.5 times that of the body.
 The fronto-parietals are distinct.
 The parietals are in narrow contact.
 There are 24 to 27 rows of scales at midbody.
 There are 9 to 17 lamellae under the fourth toe.
 The dorsum is gray, reddish brown, brownish yellow, or olive-colored.
 Each scale has a median dark spot.
 There is a brownish black lateral stripe with yellowish cream flecks running from the eye to the base of the tail.
 The venter is lemon yellow.
 The throat is pale blue with a few scattered dark spots.
 The Iris is very dark brown-colored.